Energy and the environment

 Energy and the Environment, a major application area in both Aerospace and Ocean Engineering, focuses on imparting specific skills required to understand the nature, scope, and challenges of environmental impact and the science behind energy and propulsion systems that minimize that impact.
 The Energy and the Environment Track will allow students with a particular interest in environment impact, energy systems and renewable energy to focus their technical electives in that area.
-This Track will be available to all Aerospace and Ocean Engineering majors.
+This Track is available to all Aerospace and Ocean Engineering majors.

 Choose a minimum of 9 credit hours from the following courses.